-To open or close an electrically-operated awning window, use the rocker switch button located at the bottom of the window framing.
+To open or close an electrically-operated awning window, use the rocker switch button located on the wall, next to the window.
 After closing the window, maintain the rocker switch button depressed to latch the window.

-Note: The awning window electrical circuit is equipped with a thermistor protecting the components from overheating.
+The awning window electrical circuit is equipped with a thermistor protecting the components from overheating.
 If the awning window is opened and closed repeatedly, causing overheating of the components, the thermal protection will interrupt the operation of the window for a short while to permit cooling down of the components.
 This feature also prevents personal injuries and damages to the components if something obstructs the window movement.

-Caution: Avoid holding the rocker switch button depressed after the window has reached its full opened position or after the window has been latched.
+Avoid holding the rocker switch button depressed after the window has reached its full opened position or after the window has been latched.

-Caution: Never try to open or close the awning window by pulling or pushing directly on the window, this could damage the opening mechanism gearbox.
+Never try to open or close the awning window by pulling or pushing directly on the window, this could damage the opening mechanism gearbox.

 A telltale light on the dashboard illuminates when an awning window is opened.
-Refer to CONTROLS AND INSTRUMENTS section for more formation.
+Refer to "Controls And Instruments" chapter for more information.